Haalpme/GymPoint_Project/README.md

-A app to manage a Gym
+An app to manage a Gym

 Node.js and React